 Sarah serves on the Digital Library Federation

-Advisory Committee, and on the Open Repositories Steering Committee
+Advisory Committee, the Hathi Trust Program Steering Committee, and is the Vice Chair for the Open Repositories Steering Committee

 .
 She has served as the co-Program Chair for Open Repositories 2013

-held in Charlottestown on Prince Edward Island, was active in the ACRL Scholarly Communications 101 Road Show
+held in Charlottestown on Prince Edward Island as well as Open Repositories 2015 in Dublin, Ireland, was active in the ACRL Scholarly Communications 101 Road Show

 series as a presenter, served on the DMP Tool